jfrog/charts/stable/jfrog-platform/README.md

 * Deploy JFrog Platform (artifactory, xray, distribution, insight and pipelines).
 Fully customizable.
 * Deploy a PostgreSQL database using the bitnami/postgresql chart (can be changed) **NOTE:** For production grade installations it is recommended to use an external PostgreSQL.
 * Deploy a Rabbitmq using the bitnami/rabbitmq chart (can be changed)
-* Deploy a Redis using the bitnami/redis chart (can be changed)
 * Deploy an optional Nginx server

 ## Installing the Chart